Spooky Savings Sale

 4. Increase air circulation

 Again, this seems like an easy solution but we don't just mean opening your bedroom windows.
 Try to get as much air circulation in your house as possible and leave all your inside doors open.
-This will allow the cool air to flow into your bedroom.
+This will allow the cool air to flow into your bedroom9.

 Open the attic hatch

 Heat rises, so the rooms on your ground floor are more likely to be cooler than your bedroom.
-Opening your attic hatch means the warm air has somewhere to escape to on the top floor other than your bedroom.
+Opening your attic hatch means the warm air has somewhere to escape to on the top floor other than your bedroom10.

 Back to the top